familyfriendlymikey/fuzzyhome/readme.md

 This downloads a `.json` file, which you can then send to your other computer and import by clicking the `IMPORT` button and selecting your file.

+### Reset Everything To Default
+Not sure why anyone except me would do this, but if for some reason you want to delete everything and restore the default config, you can do so by bringing up your developer console and running the function `_fuzzyhome_delete_everything()`, and confirming that you do indeed want to delete all your links on the prompt that pops up.

 ## Hotkeys
 Hotkey | Action
 -|-